Energy loans official leaves in wake of Solyndra

 The fall of one company should not discredit the entire program, Obama said, noting decisions on the loan were made "on merit."

-Obama said the United States could not afford to back down from supporting clean energy, when China and other countries are strongly backing alternative energy.
+Obama said the United States cannot afford to back down from supporting clean energy, when China and other countries are strongly backing alternative energy.

 "I'm not going to cave to the competition when they are heavily subsidizing all these industries," Obama said.